Skip to main content

 • Master of Public Health (MPH)

-Be sure to do your research to ensure you are getting the best education for your career goals.
+The number of credits needed to complete each degree can vary.
+It's important to do your research to ensure you get the best education for your career goals.

 Which is Better, MA or MS?